Yesterday The American Spectator published the second installment in my series about the 2024 presidential election in Pennsylvania.

 George Parry is a former federal and state prosecutor and retired trial lawyer.
 For many years he was a contributor to the Philadelphia Inquirerbefore it descended into woke madness.
 He blogs at knowledgeisgood.net.

-Leave a reply.
+Leave your reply.